- Outdoor Ice Skating Rinks in Chicago

 Outdoor Ice Skating Rinks in Chicago

-Below are all the outdoor ice skating rinks in Chicago that are open this winter.
+Below are the best outdoor ice skating rinks in Chicago.

-The skating ribbon at Maggie Daley Park in downtown Chicago is one of the most picture perfect spots for ice skating.
+The skating ribbon at Maggie Daley Park in downtown Chicago is one of the most picture perfect spots for ice skating (with great skyline views).
 Its path is twice the length of a lap around a traditional skating rink.
+This season, Van Gogh-inspired visuals will be displayed on the ice from the Immersive Van Gogh Chicago experience.

-Cost: Skating costs $5 if you bring your own skates.
-You can rent skates for $16-$20 depending on date.
+Cost: If you bring your own skates, skating is free for the 11 am session ONLY OR $5 + tax for the remaining sessions.
+You can rent skates for $16-$22 depending on date.

 Where: 337 E Randolph St., Chicago, IL 60601